 Eventually, in high school, fingers weren’t enough and I had sex.
-But even then I didn’t have an orgasm until after I had a baby, years later actually, and I hate that for me.
-To be clear, this isn’t a diss to any of my partners from that era, that I’m sure were doing the best that they could, but an acknowledgment that my pleasure was as much in my control as it was for the people that I was having sex with.
+But even then, I didn’t have an orgasm until after I had a baby, years later actually, and I hate that for me.
+To be clear, this isn’t a diss to any of my partners from that era, that I’m sure were doing the best that they could, but an acknowledgment that my pleasure was as much in my control, as it was for the people I was having sex with.

 RELATED CONTENT: Orgasmic Meditation: Spiritual Awakening Or Just A Fancy Fingering?